ni/niveristand-fpga-addon-custom-device/Quick Start Documentation/FPGA Addon Quick Start Guide.md

 # Requirements

-These drivers must be installed on hte deployment computer/target to function:
+These drivers must be installed on the deployment computer/target to function:

 - NI VeriStand 2018 or later
 - NI RIO 18.0 or later